ABOUT

 - Dance Informa

-Emma is the engagement/education officer for Dance Makers Collective, designing and facilitating high school and primary school dance programs and regulary lectures in teritary institutions and schools in NSW.
+Emma is the engagement/education officer for Dance Makers Collective, designing and facilitating high school and primary school dance programs and performances and regularly lectures in tertiary institutions and schools across NSW.

 I acknowledge the Gadigal and Dharug peoples as the traditional custodians of the land on which I live, work and create.